-The hippocampus is involved in associative learning, memory and spatial navigation,163-165 but lesions and fMRI studies on bodily illusions suggest a potential involvement also in functions related to spatial bodily awareness and sense of bodily self.
+The hippocampus is involved in associative learning (e.g., 162), memory (e.g., 163) and spatial navigation ^{164-166}, but lesions and fMRI studies on bodily illusions suggest a potential involvement also in functions related to spatial bodily awareness and sense of bodily self.

-Guterstam et al. used a full body ownership illusion to investigate the potential involvement of the hippocampus in the perceptual experience of being physically located at a particular place in the environment.
-Their results showed an association between left hippocampal activity and the perceived location of the body in the space, suggesting that the human hippocampus might play a crucial role in the interplay between space processing and multisensory body representation.
-This finding is in line with the idea that the hippocampus is part of a larger network that includes areas of the posterior parietal and posterior cingulate cortices that work in concert to represent perceived embodied self-location.
-In addition, electrical stimulation of the hippocampus has also been found to elicit illusory changes in perceived self-location.
+Guterstam et al.,128 used a full body ownership illusion to investigate the potential involvement of the hippocampus in the perceptual experience of being physically located at a particular place in the environment.
+Their results showed an association between left hippocampal activity and the perceived location of the body in the space, suggesting that the human hippocampus might play a crucial role in the interplay between space processing and multisensory body representation128.
+This finding is in line with the idea that the hippocampus is part of a larger network that includes areas of the posterior parietal and posterior cingulate cortices that work in concert to represent perceived embodied self-location36.
+In addition, electrical stimulation of the hippocampus has also been found to elicit illusory changes in perceived self-location167.

-Further support for the potential link between hippocampal activity and the first-person perspective comes from clinical and experimental evidence showing that damage or disruption to hippocampus activity can have dramatic consequences for the ability to recall memories from a first-person perspective.
-This may also be highlighted in disturbances of bodily awareness observed in anosognosia for hemiplegia as will be discussed later.
-In addition, healthy participants that experienced an out-of-body illusion during encoding of naturalistic events show an altered pattern of hippocampal activation during recall and increased third-person perspective at recall.
-Furthermore, experimental interruption of the sense of body ownership impairs episodic recognition memory and reduced memory accuracy, reliving and vividness, which is indicative of an influence of body ownership on hippocampal memory processes.
-Clinically related out-of-body experiences seem to affect the ability to recall events encoded whilst one's own self is displaced outside the real body.
+Further support for the potential link between hippocampal activity and the first-person perspective comes from clinical and experimental evidence showing that damage or disruption to hippocampus activity can have dramatic consequences for the ability to recall memories from a first-person perspective168.
+This may also be highlighted in disturbances of bodily awareness observed in anosognosia for hemiplegia, as will be discussed below.
+In addition, healthy participants that experienced an out-of-body illusion during encoding of naturalistic events show an altered pattern of hippocampal activation during recall168 and increased third-person perspective at recall169.
+Further, experimental interruption of the sense of body ownership impairs episodic recognition memory170 and reduced memory accuracy, reliving, and vividness,171 which is indicative of an influence of body ownership on hippocampal memory processes.
+Clinically related out-of-body experiences seems to affect the ability to recall events encoded whilst one's own self is displaced outside the real body172.

-An area that, to the best of our knowledge, has not been explored with respect to body ownership and body representation research is the potential involvement of the hippocampus in associative learning162,172,173 and associative predictions of bodily-related multisensory cues.
-In the study of bodily illusions and body ownership, the focus has been on naturalistic multisensory congruencies, that is, relationships between visual and somatosensory information that occur during everyday experiences and are shaped through a lifetime of experiencing statistical regularities of naturally occurring sensory feedback (e.g. what a brushstroke on one's hand looks and feels like).
-However, less is known about the learning of novel associations between arbitrary multisensory cues and how such learned arbitrary associations may influence body ownership; the hypothesis that the hippocampus might be involved in such functions is worth exploring in futures studies.
-In summary, whilst the hippocampus may not be involved directly in the sense of body ownership, it is likely to contribute to related processes such as the sense of bodily self-location, the role of bodily self in memory and, more speculatively, the learning of new associations of multisensory bodily cues.
+An area that, to the best of our knowledge, has not been explored with respect to body ownership and body representation research is the potential involvement of the hippocampus in associative learning ^{163,173,174} and associative predictions 162 of bodily-related multisensory cues.
+In the study of bodily illusions and body ownership the focus has been on naturalistic multisensory congruencies, that is relationships between visual and somatosensory information that occur during everyday experiences and are shaped through a lifetime of experiencing statistical regularities of naturally occurring sensory feedback (e.g., what a brushstroke on one's hand look and feel like).
+However, less is known about the learning of novel associations between arbitrary multisensory cues, and how such learned arbitrarily associations may influence body ownership, and the hypothesis that the hippocampus might be involved in such functions is worth exploring in futures studies.
+In sum, whilst the hippocampus may not be directly involved in the sense of body ownership, it is likely to contribute to related processes such as sense of bodily self-location, the role of bodily self in memory, and more speculatively, the learning of new associations of multisensory bodily cues.

-Neuropsychological and psychiatric observations
+3. Neuropsychological and psychiatric observations